 Having been at great expence in having James Hemings taught the art of cookery, desiring to befriend him, and to require from him as little in return as possible, I do hereby promise and declare, that if the said James shall go with me to Monticello in the course of the ensuing winter, when I go to reside there myself, and shall there continue until he shall have taught such person as I shall place under him for that purpose to be a good cook, this previous condition being performed, he shall be thereupon made free, and I will thereupon execute all proper instruments to make him free.
 Given under my hand and seal in the county of Philadelphia and state of Pennsylvania this 15th. day of September one thousand seven hundred and ninety three.15

-There was an obvious trust on the part of Hemings.
-He was to teach the person of Jefferson's choice to be "a good cook."
-Jefferson's choice was James's brother Peter Hemings, but the manumission agreement held the caveat that he must first train his replacement to Jefferson's satisfaction.
-The agreement could have gone on interminably, but on February 5, 1796, approximately two years following their return to Monticello, Jefferson drew up the document that discharged Hemings "of all duties and claims of servitude."16
+According to the dictates of his manumission, Jefferson required Hemings teach a person of Jefferson's choice to be "a good cook."
+Jefferson's choice was James Hemings's brother Peter Hemings, but the manumission agreement held the caveat that he must first train his replacement to Jefferson's satisfaction.
+On February 5, 1796, approximately two years following their return to Monticello, Jefferson drew up the document that discharged Hemings "of all duties and claims of servitude."16

 As a free man

 Jefferson held the impression that Hemings would be willing to come and work for him again as a free man.
-Once he began setting up his presidential household in Washington, he sent an inquiry to Baltimore, requesting that Hemings join him.18 Jefferson heard back through an intermediary that Hemings was working at a tavern in Baltimore and did not feel he could leave immediately.
-Hemings suggested that Jefferson should write to him directly.
+Once he began setting up his presidential household in Washington, he sent an inquiry to Baltimore, requesting that Hemings join him.18 Jefferson heard back through an intermediary, William Evans, that Hemings was working at a tavern in Baltimore and did not feel he could leave immediately.
+Further, Hemings required that Jefferson should write to him directly.
 Evans wrote, "the answer he returned me, was, that he would not go untill you should write to himself."19 Jefferson received similar information from a former employee, Francis Sayes, who had worked with Hemings when they were in New York and in Philadelphia.
 Sayes reported, "I have spoke to James according to your Desire he has made mention again as he did before that he was willing to serve you before any other man in the Union but sence he understands that he would have to be among strange servants he would be very much obliged to you if you would send him a few lines of engagement and on what conditions and what wages you would please to give him with your own hand wreiting."20 In spite of Hemings's requests for Jefferson to reach out to him directly, Jefferson never wrote to Hemings.
 When Jefferson responded to Evans on the matter, he rationalized it by writing, "I supposed I saw in the difficulties raised by James an unwillingness to come here, arising wholly from some attachment he had formed at Baltimore; for I cannot suspect an indisposition towards me."21 Jefferson found a replacement for Hemings, a native French chef recommended by the French legation in Philadelphia.
-Miscommunications must have been resolved, however, as Hemings returned to Monticello in August and September of that year while Jefferson was in residence and received $30 for a month and a half wages for his work in the Monticello kitchen.22 The details surrounding Hemings's return to Monticello are unclear, but most of his family remained enslaved amidst the unending challenges faced by a Black person in early America; Monticello was his home, albeit an extremely fraught and complex one.
+Jefferson's financial records show that Hemings did return to Monticello in August and September of that year while Jefferson was in residence.
+Hemings received $30 in wages for six weeks of work in the Monticello kitchen.22 The details surrounding Hemings's return to Monticello are unclear, but most of his family remained enslaved amidst the unending challenges faced by a Black person in early America; Monticello was his home, albeit an extremely fraught and complex one.
 Hemings left Monticello for the last time shortly after his brief employment during the late summer of 1801.

 Death and legacy

 Just two months later Jefferson, then in Washington, heard a disturbing rumor.
-He wrote an acquaintance in Baltimore to learn the truth—had James Hemings committed suicide?
+He wrote again to William Evans in Baltimore to learn the truth—had James Hemings committed suicide?
 Within days he received confirmation that Hemings had taken his life.
 Only one explanation was given, "the General opinion that drinking too freely was the cause."23

 Primary Source References